radiantlogic-v8/documentation-new/documentation/configuration/synchronization/capture-connectors.md

 This failover mechanism is supported for Active Directory, OpenDJ, Oracle Directory Server Enterprise Edition (Sun Directory v7), Oracle Unified Directory (OUD).
 In addition, any LDAP directory implementing `cn=changelog` and `replicationCSN` attribute or the persistent search control is also supported.

 >[!warning]
->When the Active Directory DirSync connector fails over to another DC replica, the current cursor (cookie) is used.
-The connector may receive all objects and attributes from the replica instead of just the delta from its last request.
-Therefore, you may notice the number of entries published by the connector is more than you were expecting.
+>When the Active Directory DirSync change detection type fails over to another DC replica, the current cursor (cookie) is used.
+The event listener may receive all objects and attributes from the replica instead of just the delta from its last request.
+Therefore, you may notice the number of entries published by the event listener is more than you were expecting.
 This behavior is dictated by the Active Directory server and is out of the control of the connector.
-Keep this in mind when you define the Max Retries and Retry Intervals for the connector properties.
-The smaller the numbers of retries, the higher the chance the connector will fail over and possibly receive all objects and attributes (a full sync) from the domain controller.
+Keep this in mind when you define the Max Retries and Retry Intervals properties.
+The smaller the numbers of retries, the higher the chance the event listener will fail over and possibly receive all objects and attributes (a full sync) from the domain controller.

 For the Active Directory USNChanged connector, the failover logic leverages the Active Directory replication vectors `[replUpToDateVector]`, and the failover servers configured at the level of the RadiantOne data source associated with Active Directory, in order to determinate which server(s) the event listener switches to in case of failure.
 Since the replication vector contains all domains, in addition to some possibly retired domains, the event listener narrows down the list of possible failover candidates to only the ones listed as failover servers in the RadiantOne data source associated with the Active Directory backend.
 If there are no failover server defined for the data source, all domains in the replication vector are possible candidates for failover.

 >[!warning]
 >When defining the RadiantOne data source associated with Active Directory, do not use Host Discovery.
 You must use the fully qualified machine names for the primary server and failover servers.
 Do not use IP addresses.
 Also, it is highly recommended that you list your desired failover servers at the level of the data source.
 Not only does this make the failover logic more efficient, but it also avoids delays in synchronization.

 `[replUpToDateVector]` definition: The non-replicated attribute `replUpToDateVector` is an optional attribute on the naming context root of every naming context replica.
-If this vector is unavailable, the connector is suspended.
+If this vector is unavailable, the event listener is suspended.

 The `ReplUpToDateVector` type is a tuple with the following fields: